 Egbert J. Sanchez Vanderkast, National Autonomous University of Mexico (IIBI-UNAM), Mexico

-Jane Secker – Copyright and Digital Literacy Advisor, Learning Technology and Innovation London School of Economics and Political Science and Chris Morrison – Copyright Officer at University of Kent, United Kingdom
+Jane Secker – Senior Lecturer in Educational Development, City University of London and Chris Morrison – Copyright Officer at University of Kent, United Kingdom

 Prof. Jurgita Rudzioniene, University of Vilnius, Lithuania

 Assist.
 Prof. Laura Saunders, Graduate School of Library and Information Science, Simmons College, Boston, Massachusetts, U.S.A.

 Terttu Kortelainen, Faculty of Humanities/Information Studies, University of Oulu, Finland

 Tibor Koltay, Department of Information and Library Studies, Eszterházy Károly University, Hungary

 Naheem K.T. – Central Library, Pondicherry Central University, India. <email@example.com>